-- 5555 the port used to control circus via circusctl - 5556 the port used for the Publisher/Subscriber channel.
+- 5555 the port used to control circus via circusctl - 5556 the port used for the Publisher/Subscriber channel. - 5557 the port used for the statitics channel if activated. - 8080 the port used by the Web UI if activated.

-These ports allow client apps to interact with your Circus system, and depending on how your infrastructure is organized, you may want to protect these ports via firewalls or to configure Circus to run using IPC ports.
-When Configured using IPC, the commands must be run from the same box, but no one can access them from outside unlike TCP.
+These ports allow client apps to interact with your Circus system, and depending on how your infrastructure is organized, you may want to protect these ports via firewalls or configure Circus to run using IPC ports.